malan88/government/README.md

 Which would be an easy way to simulate multidimensional political space of arbitrary complexity.
 Up down votes on issues rather than choices mean that a voted-upon item needs mutlidimensional complexity as well.

+I wonder if these positions should be gaussian.
+That would make sense, I imagine people's politics are some distribution other than uniform.

+How do you reach polarization?